antnks/nrf24-range-test/README.md

 VCC  - external +3.3v
 GND  - external -3.3v
 ```
-Arduino GND must also be connected to external power suply's GND
+Arduino GND must also be connected to external power supply's GND

 Connect a buzzer to receiver's pin 5